libre-informatique/EmailBundle/README.md

             new Blast\BaseEntitiesBundle\BlastBaseEntitiesBundle(),
             new Blast\UtilsBundle\BlastUtilsBundle(),

+            // Attachments
+            new Librinfo\MediaBundle\LibrinfoMediaBundle(),

             // Wisiwig editor
             new Stfalcon\Bundle\TinymceBundle\StfalconTinymceBundle(),

-            // Attachments
-            new Librinfo\MediaBundle\LibrinfoMediaBundle(),

-            // EmailBundle
-            new Librinfo\EmailBundle\LibrinfoEmailBundle(),

-            // Your personal bundles
+            // your personal bundles
             // ...
         );
     }